Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the personal information that may be discovered, recorded and revealed during the analyses; and

-- the fact that it is potentially discriminatory.
+- the fact that it is potentially discriminatory

 Federally, random drug testing of employees is viewed as discriminatory (even for safety-sensitive positions) because it does not reflect actual or future impairment on the job.
 An employee could have used a substance days or weeks before the day of testing and there may still be evidence of it at the time of testing.
 Random alcohol testing for safety-sensitive positions may be acceptable in some cases, but the Supreme Court of Canada recently upheld an arbitrator’s decision striking down random alcohol testing for safety-sensitive positions.

 Even testing that measures impairment can be justified only if it is demonstrably connected to the performance of the job – for example, after significant accidents or near misses.
-This post-incident drug and alcohol testing must generally be part of a larger employee rehabilitation programme.
+This post-incident drug and alcohol testing must generally be part of a larger employee rehabilitation program.

 The approach taken by most Canadian adjudicators is that drug and alcohol testing is inherently discriminatory and can be used only in limited circumstances.
 The primary reason for conducting such testing should be to measure impairment.